vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Pending Tasks (Report Gaps Identified by Technical Trader Review) - TODO

-5.  **Issue:** Redundant output in Trade Log section.
-The `report_generator.py` currently writes out *both* a bolded key (`**Field:** Value`) and a plain key (`Field: Value`) for every single field within each trade log entry in the Markdown report.
-This significantly bloats the report and reduces readability.
-    **Suggested Action:** Simplify the trade log output in `report_generator.py`.
-Choose one consistent format for displaying trade details (e.g., using the bolded key format or a Markdown table per trade) and remove the duplicate plain text lines.

-6.  **Issue:** Potential off-by-one error in regime filtering.
-The `filter_regime_series` function within `report_generator.py` uses the condition `count > threshold` where `threshold = min_duration - 1` to decide if a regime duration is long enough to be included in the summary table.
-This means a regime lasting exactly `min_duration` days might be excluded.
-    **Suggested Action:** Modify the condition in `report_generator.py::filter_regime_series` to `count >= min_duration` to correctly include regimes that meet the minimum duration exactly.
-Add a specific test case in `tests/test_report_generation.py` to verify this boundary condition.

 7.  **Issue:** Inefficient/Duplicated Indicator Calculation.
 RSI calculation logic is duplicated within `tech_analysis/backtest.py::sma_crossover_backtest_with_log`.
 ATR calculation falls back to using standard deviation if high/low columns are missing, which isn't a standard or necessarily meaningful fallback for ATR.
     **Suggested Action:** Refactor indicator calculations.
 Ideally, calculate all required indicators (SMA, RSI, ATR, etc.) once per ticker DataFrame *before* passing the data to the backtesting simulation loop.
 Pass the DataFrame with pre-calculated indicators.
 Re-evaluate the ATR fallback logic; perhaps raise an error or use a different volatility measure if required columns are missing.